LLeavesG/eBPFDexDumper/README_en.md

 ```

 **3. Empty or Incomplete DEX Files**
-- Use `--clean-oat` flag to remove OAT optimization
+- Ensure the target app is actively running (tool has `--clean-oat` enabled by default)
-- Ensure the target app is actively running
+- If issue persists, try manual offset values
-- Try manual offset values for your specific Android version
+- Check if you have sufficient permissions to read target process memory

 **4. Cannot Find libart.so**
 ```bash